kuzzleio/documentation-old/src/plugins-reference/managing-plugins/index.md

 ---

-## Installing, removing, enabling and disabling plugins
+## Installing, Removing, Enabling and Disabling Plugins

-When starting, Kuzzle looks for directories in the `plugins/enabled` directory.
+When Kuzzle Backend boots, it looks for plugins in the `plugins/enabled` directory.

-Valid Plugins directories either contain a well-formed NPM module (i.e. they have a `package.json` file in their root directory), or are a simple NodeJS requireables (i.e. they have a valid `index.js` file in their root directory).
+Valid Plugins either contain a properly formatted NPM module (i.e. they have a `package.json` file in their root directory), or are a simple Node.js requireable (i.e. they have a valid `index.js` file in their root directory).

-In either cases, a plugin must meet a certain number of [prerequisites]({{ site_base_path }}plugins-reference/plugins-creation-prerequisites) to allow Kuzzle to use it.
+In either case, a plugin must meet a the [prerequisites]({{ site_base_path }}plugins-reference/plugins-creation-prerequisites) to be compatible with Kuzzle Backend.

-To install a plugin, the recommended practice is to copy the directory containing it in the `plugins/available` folder and to create a symbolic link in the `plugins/enabled` one, pointing to it.
-This way, enabling and disabling a plugin is just a matter of creating or deleting a symbolic link.
+In order to install a plugin, the recommended practice is to copy the plugin to the `plugins/available` folder and to then to create a symbolic link to this folder from the `plugins/enabled`.
+This way, enabling and disabling a plugin is just a matter of creating or deleting the symbolic link.

-Each plugin is a separate and independant entity, and Kuzzle will try to load it as is.
-If it has dependencies, you must ensure these are installed.
-For instance, by running the command `npm install` from inside a plugin directory, if the plugin is a NPM module.
+Each plugin is considered to be a separate and independant entity from Kuzzle Backend.
+If the plugin itself has dependencies, you must ensure that these dependencies are installed.
+For instance, if the plugin is an NPM module, you would need to run the `npm install` from inside the plugin directory.

 ---

 ## Configuring Plugins

-When initializing a Plugin, Kuzzle calls its `init(customConfig, context)` method, passing the [context]({{ site_base_path }}plugins-reference/plugins-context) and the custom configuration.
+When initializing a Plugin, Kuzzle Backend calls the plugin's `init(customConfig, context)` method, passing it the [context]({{ site_base_path }}plugins-reference/plugins-context) and the custom configuration.

-Custom configuration parameters are specified for each plugin in the `plugins` object of the [Kuzzle configuration file]({{ site_base_path }}guide/essentials/configuration).
+Custom configuration parameters are specified for each plugin in the `plugins` object of the [Kuzzle Backend configuration file]({{ site_base_path }}guide/essentials/configuration).

 ```json
 {